Mo3he/Axis_Cam_Tailscale/README.md

-# Tailscale Installer ACAP for Axis Cameras
+# Tailscale ACAP for Axis Cameras

 This repository contains an **ACAP package** that installs the [Tailscale VPN client](https://tailscale.com/) on Axis cameras.